UniMath/agda-unimath/src/foundation/types-with-decidable-existential-quantifications.lagda.md

     has-decidable-∃-has-decidable-Σ has-decidable-Σ-unit
 ```

-### Coproducts of types with decidable existential quantification
+### Coproducts of types with decidable existential quantifications

-Coproducts of types with decidable existential quantification have decidable
+Coproducts of types with decidable existential quantifications have decidable
 existential quantification.
 Conversely, if the coproduct has decidable
 existential quantification and a summand has an element, then that summand also
-has decidable existential quantification.
+has decidable existential quantifications.

 ```agda
 module _